Electrophysiological Studies in Williamsport, PA

 A heart rhythm test, also known as an electrophysiology study, EPS or EPS study, is a procedure that is used to test the heart’s electrical functions.
 During an EPS, a catheter is positioned in a vein in either the groin or neck, and threaded to the heart.
 Using a special type of X-ray, called fluoroscopy, a surgeon guides the catheter into the heart in order to send electrical signals to the heart’s tissue to evaluate the electrical functions in the heart muscle.

-Susquehanna Health Heart & Vascular Institute offers complete diagnostic testing, including electrophysiology studies, in Williamsport, PA, as part of our cardiology services.
-To learn more about this test or to schedule an appointment, Find a Provider at Susquehanna Health.
+Our Health Heart & Vascular Institute offers complete diagnostic testing, including electrophysiology studies, in Williamsport, PA, as part of our cardiology services.
+To learn more about this test or to schedule an appointment, Find a Provider at UPMC.

 Why Electrophysiological Studies Are Performed